drmikehenry/install-linux/install-linux.md

   - UBUNTU (Note: This entails more groups than `poweruser` has):

-        for i in adm cdrom sudo plugdev lxd lpadmin video; do usermod -aG $i someuser
+        for i in adm cdrom sudo plugdev lxd video; do usermod -aG $i someuser
         done

+    Note: leaving out `lpadmin`; do printer admin steps as root.
+This prevents failure when installing on systems without CUPS.

   - FEDORA CENTOS: